Presupernova neutrinos: realistic emissivities from stellar evolution: Results: neutrino emission in an evolving star

+The MESA simulation includes the effects of semiconvection, convective overshooting and thermohaline mixing.
+We use the models from \citet{farmer_2016_aa} with $\maxdm=0.1$, where \maxdm\ specifies the maximum cell mass, and MESA's $\mesh=1.0$, where \mesh\ controls the relative variance between cells.
+The combination of these two settings results in $\approx 1000 - 2000$ spatial zones at core collapse.
+The isotopic composition of the star was modeled using MESA's \net\ reaction network which includes 204 isotopes up to $^{66}$Zn, including all relevant reactions, fully coupled to the hydrodynamics from the pre-MS to core collapse.
+The MESA inlists and stellar models are publicly available \footnote{\url{http://mesastar.org/results}}.

-For each time step of the evolution, MESA, using formulae from Itoh \textit{et al.} \cite{Itoh:1983, Itoh:1989, Itoh:1992ss, Itoh:1996im, Itoh:1996vq}, provides the energy emissivity $Q$ (i.e., the total energy emitted per unit volume per unit time) for each production channel in Table \ref{tab:microphys}, as a function of the radial coordinate.
-Our calculated \n\ spectra are normalized to reproduce these emissivities.
-Using the spectra, we have calculated partial emissivities, $\qth$, defined as the energy emitted in \ns\ having energy above a certain energy threshold $E_{th}$.
-To emphasize the part of the \n\ flux that is potentially detectable, below we discuss results for both $Q$ and $\qth$, as well as $\nue$ and $\barnue$ spectra, with $E_{th}=2$ MeV as an indicative threshold for detectability.
-This is a realistic value for liquid scintillator detectors (e.g., \cite{An:2015jdp}); the threshold is typically higher than $\sim 5$ MeV at liquid argon and water Cherenkov experiments \cite{cdr,Abe:2011ts}.
+For each time step of the evolution, MESA produces in output the temperature, mass density, proton fraction, electron degeneracy, and isotopic composition as a function of the radial coordinate.
+Using formulae from \citet{Itoh:1983, Itoh:1989, Itoh:1992ss, Itoh:1996im, Itoh:1996vq}, MESA also calculates, and provides in output, the \n\ energy emissivity $Q$ (i.e., the total energy emitted in \ns\ per unit volume per unit time) for each production channel in Table \ref{tab:microphys}.
+This quantity was useful as a consistency check for the semi-analytical formalism in Sec. \ref{sec:production}, which reproduces it correctly.
+The same formalism was then used to perform a separate calculation (which uses the thermodynamical quantities calculated in MESA, but is not embedded in it) of the \n\ energy spectra for each of the production channels.

+To emphasize the part of the \n\ flux that is potentially detectable, from the \n\ spectra we derived a partial energy emissivity, $\qth$, defined as the energy emitted in neutrinos with energy $E > E_{th}$ per unit volume per unit time, with $E_{th}=2$ MeV being an indicative threshold for detectability.
+This is a realistic value for liquid scintillator detectors (e.g., \citep{An:2015jdp}); the threshold is typically higher than $\sim 5$ MeV at liquid argon and water Cherenkov experiments \citep{cdr,Abe:2011ts}.

+The following subsections illustrate our results in graphics and text.
+The reader is referred to Table \ref{pointstab} for the complete numerical details.